-ICx Company ProfileBy: John Honovich, Published Aug 15, 2010
+ICx Company ProfileBy John Honovich, Published Aug 15, 2010, 08:00pm EDT

 In the 12 months prior to the acquisition, ICx's revenue was approximately $160 Million, setting the Price to Revenue ratio at just under 1.5x (low comparatively for the industry).

-Reporting H1 2010 results, ICx revenue dropped over 16% compared to H1 2009 (from $92 down to $77 Million).
+Reporting H1 2010 results [link no longer available], ICx revenue dropped over 16% compared to H1 2009 (from $92 down to $77 Million).

 While the company's plan were to expand solutions (using offerings such as PSIM and video analytics), the low revenue and willingness to discontinue Puretech are good signs of the challenges in executing this approach.